cpb-/yocto-cooker/README.md

 The aim of this project is to prepare the needed directories and configuration files before running a Yocto Project build.

-The tool is called `chef` to follow the culinary metaphor specific to the Yocto Project.
+The tool is called `cooker` to follow the culinary metaphor specific to the Yocto Project.

-`chef` uses a project file called a _menu_ :-).
+`cooker` uses a project file called a _menu_ :-).

 A menu describes which sources (layers) (git repositories for example) have to be downloaded and which revision has to be checked out.